Superior Resident Clears Land, Posts It For Sale After Losing 'Bucket List' Home To Marshall Fire

 But that wasn’t his initial thought.

-The sustainable home he lost, he designed and built, a bucket list project he accomplished just six years ago.
+The sustainable home he lost, he designed and built, a bucket list project he accomplished just 6 years ago.

 “I averaged about 10 hours a day for a year and a half working on it 365 days out of the year,” he said.